PCI DSS v4.0: Targeted Risk Analysis Explained

 While traditional, organization-wide risk assessments are no longer required under v4.0 of the PCI DSS, it is still considered good practice to conduct them, and they may be required under other information security regulations or standards as well.
 Furthermore, in its guidance under Requirement 12.3.1, the PCI Council still recommends that organizations continue to carry out traditional risk assessments even where not required:

-An enterprise-wide risk assessment, which is a point-in-time activity that enables entities to identify threats and associated vulnerabilities, is recommended, but is not required, for entities to determine and understand broader and emerging threats with the potential to negatively impact its business.
-This enterprise-wide risk assessment could be established as part of an overarching risk management program that is used as an input to the annual review of an organization’s overall information security policy (see Requirement 12.1.1).
+An enterprise-wide risk assessment, which is a point-in-time activity that enables entities to identify threats and associated vulnerabilities, is recommended but is not required, for entities to determine and understand broader and emerging threats with the potential to negatively impact their business.
+This enterprise-wide risk assessment could be established as part of an overarching risk management program that is used as input to the annual review of an organization’s overall information security policy (see Requirement 12.1.1).

 If all this sounds daunting, there is no need to panic.
 TRAs are new requirements under v4.0 of the PCI DSS, and the PCI Council has given organizations an additional year after the deadline for transitioning to v4.0 to implement these controls.
 Accordingly, TRAs are not mandatory until after March 31st, 2025; in the meantime, they are only considered best practice.